rs-wilson/timeslot-availability/README.md

 ### PUT /v1/timeslot
 The PUT endpoint attempts to reserve a timeslot.

-If the timeslot is available, a 200 with not body is returned and the timeslot is reserved.
+If the timeslot is available, a 200 with no body is returned and the timeslot is reserved.
-If the timeslot is not available, a 400 'bad request' is returned instead.
+If the timeslot is not available, a 400 'bad request' with an error body is returned instead.

 ### DELETE /v1/timeslot
 The DELETE endpoint attempts to free a reserved timeslot.

-If the timeslot is available, a 200 with not body is returned and the timeslot is reserved.
+If the timeslot is not available, a 204 with no body is returned.
-If the timeslot is not available, a 400 'bad request' is returned instead.
+If the timeslot is available, a 400 'bad request' with an error body is returned instead.

 ## Roadmap
 + Unit testing
++ Make server configurable through a `config.yaml` file
 + Add user ID to request body for PUT
 + Add "get" endpoint to get timeslots for a given user
 + Add "rescheduled" state to deleted timestamps